SF51 - Boston Science Fiction Film Festival

 Where the film stumbles is in the structure of its second half.
 The opening portion is engaging and thought-provoking, carefully building its mystery and thematic weight.
 However, the back end begins to feel rushed, with certain narrative threads introduced only to be left unresolved.
 Plot elements that seem poised to return never quite do, creating the sense that the story may be incomplete.
 It almost feels as though this is a first chapter, with a second part intended to arrive later to address the lingering questions.
 While this doesn’t entirely disengage the viewer, it does leave you wanting a bit more clarity and cohesion by the time the film reaches its conclusion.

 All in all, this exploration of dream technology is a fascinating one, anchored by a strong central performance and striking visuals.
-Still, the film’s abrupt narrative closure—if it can be called that—may leave some viewers unsure of the world they’ve just experienced, though perhaps that lingering disorientation is part of the intent.
+Still, the film’s abrupt narrative closure may leave some viewers unsure of the world they’ve just experienced, though perhaps that lingering disorientation is part of the intent.

 Review by Cinephile Mike